mikefrobbins/SystemConfiguration/macOS/setting-up-a-new-macos-system.md

 - Add Developer folder
 - Add Library folder

-Drag the Developer folder to the left side of the dock.
+Drag the Developer folder to Favorites on the left side of the dock.
 Click **Go** while holding down the **Option** key and select Library.
-Drag the Library folder to the left side of the dock.
+Drag the Library folder to Favorites on the left side of the dock.

 ## Apps to install